Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Problem setup

-\textbf{Softmax policy parametrization}.
-This class of policies is parametrized by the softmax function,
+This class of policies is parametrized by a softmax function:

-The softmax policy can be used to represent any stochastic policy and its closure contains all stationary policies.
-It has been utilized to study convergence properties of many RL algorithms~\citep{bhandari2019global,agarwal2019optimality,mei2020global,cen2020fast,khodadadian2022linear} and it offers several algorithmic advantages: (i) it equips the policy with a rich structure so that the NPG update works like the classical multiplicative weights update in the online learning literature (e.g., see~\citet{cesa2006prediction}); (ii) it can be used to interpret the function approximation error~\citep{agarwal2019optimality}.
+The softmax policy can be used to represent any stochastic policy, and its closure contains all stationary policies.
+It has been utilized to study the convergence properties of many RL algorithms~\citep{bhandari2024global,agarwal2021optimality,mei2020global,cen2022fast,khodadadian2022linear}, and it offers several algorithmic advantages: (i) it equips the policy with a special structure so that the NPG update works like the classical multiplicative weights update in online learning~\citep{freund1997decision,cesa2006prediction}; (ii) it can be used to interpret the function approximation error~\citep{agarwal2021optimality}.